 Gen Z-Hope and Challenge.
 America is facing a rise in emotional distress, including anxiety, depression, and suicidality, especially among young adults.
 In September, we'll prepare for the back-to-school season by profiling Generation Z and discussing how appropriate Bible engagement can restore hope for those who are struggling.
-We'll also cover people's responses to hard-ship, including disappointment with God and social and cultural pressures on faith and Bible engagement.
+We'll also cover people's responses to hardship, including disappointment with God and social and cultural pressures on faith and Bible engagement.

-OCT

-The Nones and the Nominals.
-The ranks of the religiously unaffiliated-the "nones"-have grown quickly in recent years.
+2024 OCT Nones and Nominals.
+The ranks of the religiously unaffiliated-the "Nones"-have grown quickly in recent years.
 We'll look at who makes up this group and how they are doing compared with everyone else.
 We'll also provide a profile of a larger group of "nominals," those who identify with a religious tradition but do not participate in its formal gatherings.